guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 $ npm init
 ```

-The system will ask you a couple of questions to customize the project, but for example we can just hit enter to all the questions.
+The system will ask you a couple of questions to customize the project, but for this example we can just hit enter to all the questions.
 Then, let's create a script for that server under the name of `index.js`.
-Then, inside the server script let's start importing the packages we are going to use by calling the function `require(package)`.
-Let's start by importing `express` and `path` which we will use to set up the base server.
+Inside the server script let's import all the packages we are going to use by calling the function `require(package)`.
+Let's first import `express` and `path` which we will use to set up the base server.

 ```js
 const express = require('express')